SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

         An error may be replied after the status was sent to BUSY: if triggering the intented action failed (Communication problems?).

-  5) An event based ECS which **may** process the ``update`` message from point 3) after the reply of point 4) MUST query the status parameter synchronously to avoid the race-condition of missing the (possible) BUSY status-code.
+  5) when the action is finally finshed and the module no longer to be considered BUSY, an ``update`` status event MUST be sent, also subsequent status queries should reflect the now no longer BUSY state.
+Of course, all other parameters influenced by this should also communicate their new values.

 :Note:
+     An ECS establishing more than one connection to the same sec-node and which **may** process the ``update`` event message from point 3) after the reply of point 4) MUST query the status parameter synchronously to avoid the race-condition of missing the (possible) BUSY status-code.

+:Note:
      temporal order should be kept wherever possible!

-  6) when the action is finally finshed and the module no longer to be considered BUSY, an ``update`` status event MUST be sent, also subsequent status queries should reflect the now no longer BUSY state.
-Of course, all other parameters influenced by this should also communicate their new values.